The pathname-utils Reference Manual

 toolkit.lisp.

-Function: normalize-pathname (pathname &key resolve-home)
+Function: normalize-pathname (pathname &key resolve-home up-as-back)

 Returns a normalised form of the given pathname.